All articles

 • Established infrastructure (metro, schools, hospitals already operational in Zones 1–3)

-• Proven rental demand (IT corridor proximity = steady tenants)
+• Proven rental demand (IT corridor proximity produces steady tenants)

 Dwarka Expressway advantages:

-• Newer inventory (less risk of old stuck projects)
+• Newer inventory with less risk of old stuck projects

 • Higher appreciation potential (still in growth phase; Sohna Road Zones 1–2 are mature)

-The verdict: For end-users prioritizing immediate livability, Sohna Road Zones 2-3 win.
-For investors with 5-7 year horizons willing to bet on infrastructure completion, Dwarka Expressway has higher upside.
+The verdict: For end-users prioritising immediate livability, Sohna Road Zones 2–3 win.
+For investors with 5–7 year horizons willing to bet on infrastructure completion, Dwarka Expressway has higher upside.

 1. "Metro-Adjacent" Marketing Lies

-If a project claims metro connectivity but the nearest station is >2km, ignore the claim.
-Walk the distance yourself — 2km in Gurgaon heat with no footpaths ≠ metro-connected.
+If a project claims metro connectivity but the nearest station is more than 2km away, ignore the claim.
+Walk the distance yourself — 2km in Gurgaon heat with no footpaths does not equal metro-connected.

 2. Undisclosed Possession Delays

-Check RERA portal for extension requests.
-If a builder has filed 2+ extensions on a project, that's a pattern, not bad luck.
+Check the RERA portal for extension requests.
+If a builder has filed 2 or more extensions on a project, that is a systemic issue.

 3. Hidden EDC/IDC Charges

-Especially in Sectors 80+, some builders haven't fully disclosed external development charges.
+Especially in Sectors 80 and beyond, some builders have not fully disclosed External Development Charges and Infrastructure Development Charges.
 Ask for a line-item cost sheet.
-If they say "payable at possession" without a firm number, walk.
+If they say "payable at possession" without a firm number, walk away.
+Our EDC/IDC charges explainer breaks down exactly what you should expect to pay.

 4. Weak Resale Comps

-Search for resale listings in the same project/sector.
-If units are sitting unsold for 6+ months or prices are stagnant, that's a liquidity problem.
+Search for resale listings in the same project and sector.
+If units are sitting unsold for 6 or more months or prices are stagnant, that is a liquidity problem you will inherit.

 5. Sector 95+ "Launching Soon" Projects

-Unless it's a Tier 1 builder with a RERA-registered project and visible construction, it's vaporware.
-Sohna Road is littered with "upcoming" projects that never materialized.
+Unless it is a Tier 1 builder with a RERA-registered project and visible construction, it is vaporware.
+Sohna Road is littered with "upcoming" projects that never materialised.

 • Builder financial health: RERA disclosures, past project delivery, litigation history